 KHS America Academic Alliance invites you to attend our FREE professional development series for educators!
-Replay videos are now available for our February and March events and more live sessions will be added soon.
+Professional Development Certificates will be available for anyone that attends a session live, and replay videos are now available for all past clinics.

 Watch Replays of:

 - Getting Band Back To Normal: What Next?
 Presented by: Dr. Peter Boonshaft, Thad Driskell, Susan Willmering & Len Lavelle